-Notably, our “best” predictive model included ASA classification together with age, gender, and the presence of two major comorbidities.
-Thus, a common comorbidity measure (ASA grade) was combined with variables that have an influence on ASA classification.
-No other combination of easily accessible variables that excluded the ASA classification reached the predictive strength of the models including ASA classification.

 It is important to distinguish between explanatory observational research and attempts at predicting individual events such as early mortality after surgical interventions.
 The combination of parameters in the best-performing model described in the present study may serve as a predictor of mortality on an individual level, but the described combination of parameters would need to be validated in a different sample of individuals.
 Since this has not yet been done we cannot extrapolate our findings to prediction models in a clinical setting, but aim at performing such additional studies

 Our results indicate that in research on mortality after a very common surgical intervention a less complex comorbidity measure consisting of easily accessible data that are routinely collected in daily clinical practice is superior to some of the commonly used diagnose- or prescription-based coding algorithms.
-It would be interesting to evaluate the ability of this novel set of parameters to predict adverse events and revision rates.
+It would be interesting to evaluate the ability of our novel set of parameters to predict adverse events and revision rates.

 Conclusion

-Our results of this nationwide cohort study indicate that a less data demanding comorbidity measure, such as the ASA grade combined with age, gender, presence of heart infarction or renal disease for the last 12 months prior to THA surgery, serves us just as well if not better than the more complex coding algorithms in predicting early postoperative mortality after THA.
+Our results derived from a nationwide cohort study indicate that a less data demanding comorbidity measure, the combination of age, gender, presence of heart infarction or renal disease and ASA grade, serves is better at predicting early postoperative mortality after THA than comorbidity measures based on more complex coding algorithms.

 Contribution of authors